-Brad Wright, PhD, MS, is Associate Professor and Director of Health Services and Outcomes Research in the Department of Family Medicine at the University of North Carolina at Chapel Hill, where he also co-directs the Healthcare Economics and Finance Program at the Sheps Center for Health Services Research.
-His work—which has been supported by NIMHD, NIA, the Department of Veterans Affairs, the Retirement Research Foundation, the Kate B. Reynolds Charitable Trust, and the Iowa Department of Human Services—focuses on disparities in health care delivery, with an emphasis on publicly insured populations, primary care, and emergency medicine.
+Brad Wright is Professor and Chair of the Department of Health Services Policy and Management in the Arnold School of Public Health at the University of South Carolina.
+Prior to that he served on the faculty of the Department of Family Medicine at the University of North Carolina at Chapel Hill and the Department of Health Management and Policy at the University of Iowa.
+His work—which has been supported by NIH, HRSA, the U.S. Department of Veterans Affairs, the Iowa Department of Human Services, and multiple private foundations—focuses on disparities in health care delivery, with an emphasis on publicly insured populations, primary care, and emergency medicine.
 Dr. Wright is one of the nation’s leading experts on both federally qualified health centers and hospital observation stays.
 His other interests include health politics and policy and health reform.
-His research has been published in the New England Journal of Medicine, Health Affairs, Medical Care, Health Services Research, and the Journal of Health Politics, Policy and Law among others, and he was recognized for his contributions to the field, receiving the John D. Thompson Prize for Young Investigators in 2016.
-Dr. Wright has also taught graduate courses on the U.S. health care system, health policy, and health policy analysis.
+His research has been published in the New England Journal of Medicine, JAMA Network Open, JAMA Health Forum, Health Affairs, Medical Care, Health Services Research, and the Journal of Health Politics, Policy and Law among others, and he received the John D. Thompson Prize for Young Investigators in 2016 in recognition of his contributions to the field.
+Dr. Wright also teaches graduate courses on the U.S. health care system, health policy, and health policy analysis.

 Dr. Wright holds a PhD in health policy and management from the University of North Carolina at Chapel Hill, an MS in health policy from George Washington University, and a BS in biology from the University of Georgia.
 He also completed a postdoctoral fellowship in health services research at Brown University and was a participant in the NIH extramural loan repayment program in health disparities.

 Below, Dr. Wright shares his experience as an AcademyHealth member...